devgoti16/Dynamic-Trajectory-Planning-of-a-7DOF-Robotic-Arm-Using-Deep-Reinforcement-Learning/README.md

 # Dynamic Trajectory Planning of a Robotic Arm using Deep Reinforcement Learning

 ## Introduction
-This project focuses on developing a dynamic trajectory planning system for a robotic arm using Deep Reinforcement Learning (DRL).
+This project focuses on developing a dynamic trajectory planning system for a KINOVA JACO2 7DOF robotic arm using Deep Reinforcement Learning (DRL).
 The objective is to enable the robotic arm to plan and execute trajectories in real-time to achieve dynamic object grasping.

 ## Table of Contents